kandrelczyk/simple-react-ssr-hmr-dev/README.md

 #### Styles

 After trying out many different solutions I've decided to use Material-UI to create the styles.
-This offers simple way for injecting styles into the HTML generate on server which works both for development and production.
+This offers simple way for injecting styles into the HTML generated on server which works both for development and production.
 The setup process is described [here](https://material-ui.com/guides/server-rendering/).

 #### Sharing state